 I hate to start this way, but I have a small confession to make.
 I broke a very important miso-related rule in the making of this Wild Mushroom Miso Risotto.
 I’m sorry.
-But I’m also not really sorry because this risotto was freaking delicious (it made delicious arancini, too), but I’m getting ahead of myself.
+But not really sorry because this risotto was freaking delicious.
+And it also made delicious arancini too.
+But I’m getting ahead of myself.

-The rule I broke is one held in high esteem by health nuts and miso soup purists alike: Thou shalt not cook miso.
+The rule I broke is one held in high esteem by health nuts and miso soup purists alike.
+Thou shalt not cook miso.
 Apparently, you should only add the miso to dashi (a Japanese stock made from kombu and katsuobushi) after it has cooled slightly.
-This technique preserves the good-for-you active cultures found in miso paste as well as the flavour.
-Weeell, I definitely didn’t do that.
-I held true to traditional risotto recipes and left my broth (in this case, miso soup) simmering as I slowly added it to my rice.
-Basically, I left my miso paste simmering in hot dashi for roughly 20 minutes – those cultures were not just dead, they were dead dead.
+This technique preserves the good-for-you active cultures found in miso paste as well as the flavor.

 Anyway, if you care more about your health than I clearly do, you may not want to leave your miso soup simmering?
-But then again, the miso is still going into the hot risotto pot, so it’s hard to find a happy ending for those poor cultures… BUT I’m happy to report the flavour of the miso did not seem in anyway altered by it’s prolonged exposure to heat, but then again I am by no means a miso specialist (sommelier?).
-Anyway, that’s the skinny on my most recent foodie sin, we now return to our regular scheduled programming.
+But then again, the miso is still going into a hot risotto pot, so it’s hard to find a happy ending for those poor cultures… BUT I’m happy to report the flavor of the miso did not seem to be altered by its prolonged exposure to heat.
+Although, I am by no means a miso specialist (sommelier?).
+Anyway, that’s the skinny on my most recent foodie sin, we now return to our regularly scheduled programming.
 Thank you for your patience.

-It may seem like I’m over reaching for that quirky foodie factor with this recipe, but I genuinely wanted to make this Wild Mushroom Miso Risotto to see if A. it would work and B. if it would taste good.
+I know, it may seem like I’m overreaching for that quirky foodie factor.
+But I did genuinely want to make this Wild Mushroom Miso Risotto to find out if A. it would work and B. if it would taste good.
 The answer to both was yes, so apparently Italian and Japanese food get along famously, who knew?
-And the risotto was not the only place the two cuisines complimented each other perfectly.
+And the risotto was not the only place the two cuisines complemented each other perfectly.

 I feel I should warn you, the Wild Mushroom Miso Risotto takes a while to pull together – what with curing the egg yolks for two days – but it is worth the wait.